tathyagarg/german_preposition_tester/README.md

 🟩 Add functionality to change wordset to high importance (Beste Freunde words).\
 🟩 Add quiz for testing the case (Akkusativ / Dativ)\
 🟩 Add words from Beste Freunde.\
+🟥 Add a GUI
+   🟥 Create a sketch of the GUI
+   🟥 Actually make the GUI